Saturday, February 13, 2016

 • Sudras - servitude => legs

-indian school system with 3 languages: hindi + english + one of the 8 other main (regional) languages. even if a complimentary (for free) education is in many cases possible, education became a multi billions dollar business in india = a product, which not all people can afford. there is also huge competition and unfortunately recently also a high suicide rate among indian students.
+indian school system with 3 languages: hindi + english + one of the 8 other main (regional) languages. even if a complimentary (for free) education is in many cases possible, education became a multi billions dollar business in india = a product, which not all people can afford. there is also huge competition and unfortunately recently also a high suicide rate among indian students, when they think they cant meet the expectations of their family or of themselves

 the 800 years of muslim and 200 years of english occupation where the indian culture & education were systematically destroyed (e.g. koran schools instead of former universities) have turned a highly developed and highly educated nation into a nation of analphabets. in time of indian independence in 1947 there have been approximately 80% analphabets. today less than 30%, i think.